diantonioandrea/CLIbrary/docs.md

 	def strIn(stringHandler={}) -> str

-*strIn* stands for *String Input* as this function's purpose is used to receive string inputs.
+*strIn* stands for *String Input* as this function's purpose is receiving string inputs.

 The handler for this function makes use of the following parameters:
 * request, str: The prompt to the user.